What is amphetamine dependence?

 Amphetamines are a type of stimulant.
-They treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, a sleep disorder.
+They treat attention deficit hyperactivity disorder and narcolepsy, a sleep disorder.
+They’re also sometimes used by medical professionals to treat other disorders.

 Dextroamphetamine and methamphetamine are two types of amphetamines.
 They’re sometimes sold illegally.
-Both prescribed and street amphetamines can be abused and cause addiction.
-Methamphetamine is the most commonly abused amphetamine.
+Both prescribed and street amphetamines can be misused and cause use disorder.
+Methamphetamine is the most commonly misused amphetamine.

-Amphetamine dependence occurs when you need the drug to function on a daily basis.
+Amphetamine dependence, a type of stimulant use disorder, occurs when you need the drug to function on a daily basis.
 You’ll experience symptoms of withdrawal if you’re dependent and you abruptly stop using the drug.

 Using amphetamines frequently and for a long time can cause dependence.
 Some people become dependent faster than others.

-You have a higher risk of developing amphetamine dependence if you:
+You may be at a higher risk of developing amphetamine use disorder if you:

 - have easy access to amphetamines